Quentin-G/Synchronisation-flux-RSS/README.md

 #The main app
-Fisrt of all, you need to download the 2 files : "FeedSynchronizer.py", "SenderBase.py"
+Fisrt of all, you need to download the 2 files : "FeedSynchronizer.py" and "SenderBase.py".
+You have to modify FeedSynchronizer.py in order to choose an RSS flux to follow (line 134).

+    # config RSS
+    self.config.set('RSS', 'url', 'YOUR RSS URL HERE')

-Execute FeedSynchronizer.py
+Execute FeedSynchronizer.py you get a "config.cfg" file.
-Then you may use the config file in order to syndhronize a social network with

 #Set up with Facebook